dylansmith/node-exif-renamer/README.md

 #### #rename_dir

 Renames/moves all applicable images in the specified directory,  using the provided template/callback.

 ##### arguments

 - `dirpath` the path to the directory
 - `template` the renaming template or a custom callback function
-- `[recursive=false]` boolean switch to enable recursive processing, defaults to false
+- `[recursiveOrGlob=false]` boolean switch to enable recursive processing, defaults to false.
+Since 1.2.0, it can also accept a glob pattern which is applied to the target directory.
+Some examples:
+  - `'**'` is the equivalent of `true`
+  - `'*'` is the equivalent of `false`
+  - `**/*.jpg` would recursively select only `.jpg` files
+  - `*.tiff` would non-recursively select only `.tiff` files
 - `[callback]` the node-style callback called once all files have been processed
 - `[itemCallback]` the node-style callback called after each file is processed